Below find recommended questions that birth parents and adoptive parents may consider asking one another during an adoption match meeting.

 AP: What has your family life situation been like?
 What are some of your family traditions?
 What type of family life are you wanting for your child?

 BP: What has your family life situation been like?
 What are some of your family traditions?
-Is there any divorce in the family?
+Have there been any divorces in the family?
 How close are you to your relatives?
-Describe your family vacations, your pets, your family activities and the social groups that you are involved in.
+Describe your family vacations, your pets, your family activities and the social groups you are involved in.

 AP: What is your religious background?
 Are you involved in a church group?
 What do you desire for your child to know about Faith and Church?

 BP: What is your religious background?
 Discuss your faith and commitment to church.
-Does your church have a children’s and youth ministry?
 Does your church have a children’s ministry?

 AP: What is your greatest fear about the upcoming adoption plan?
 What might alter your decision to proceed with an adoption placement plan?